wall0159/wall0159.github.io/_posts/2020-09-25-deep_learning.md

 So why is Machine Learning and Deep Learning popular?
 =====================================================
-Machine Learning and Deep Learning are able to represent systems that linear and non-linear models simply can not model.
+Machine Learning and Deep Learning are able to represent systems that linear-in-the-parameters models simply can not model.

 There are times when they are the right tool for the job.
 I have worked on and supervised students on projects that absolutely have required the use of Machine Learning and Deep Learning systems, that would not have been possible otherwise.